 How To Sleep or Hibernate Your Computer

-In the same manner as Windows computers, Apple computers will also automatically go into sleep mode when left alone after an extended period of time.
+In the same manner, Apple computers will also automatically go into sleep mode when left alone after an extended period of time.
 This mode can be activated automatically by selecting the Apple menu -> sleep.
 The settings of sleep mode can be further adjusted by going into the Apple Menu -> System Preferences -> Energy saver.
 For both Macbooks and Windows laptops, sleep mode can typically be activated by closing the lid on the device.
-Users can also activate both sleep and hibernation modes by clicking into the menu button on both Windows and Apple computers.
+Users can also change settings between sleep and hibernation modes by clicking into the menu button on both Windows and Apple computers.

 Do Screensaver Save Energy?

 When it comes to saving energy with computers, screensavers no longer have to be utilized.
-When they initially came out, they had the benefit of prolonging the life of monitors but today, newer screens are built with so much durability and energy efficiency that screensavers make absolutely no sense to use anymore.
-They actually cause computers to use more energy when they are turned on.
+When they initially came out, they had the benefit of prolonging the life of monitors but today, newer screens are built with so much durability and energy efficiency that it doesn’t make sense to use screensavers anymore.
+They actually cause computers to use more energy when they are left running.
 The best course to take when you are not using your computer is to activate sleep mode or simply turn your computer off.
-If you have several family members, especially for those with children, make sure all devices are set to their energy-saving modes.
+If you have several family members, especially those with children, make sure all devices are set to their energy-saving modes.
 Costs can add up with a number of devices.
 To further increase efficiency and to save on energy, consider unplugging laptops once they are fully charged.

 If You Remember to Unplug at Night

 For those who do manage to remember to unplug their computers each night, you are not using more energy than you would have by putting your computer to sleep.
 Instead, the act is a matter of going “above and beyond” the call of duty when it comes to conserving energy.
 At the same time, individuals should not feel obligated to shut down their computers at night.
-Because of the energy-efficiency of computers today, shutting down these devices instead of putting them into sleep mode is just not as significant a source of energy savings as it once was.
+Because of the energy-efficiency of computers today, shutting down these devices instead of allowing them to keep running in sleep mode is just not as significant a source of energy savings as it once was.